solidi/hl-mods/workspace/redist/readme.txt

             - Added knife snipe
 - Force Grab
     - While looking at a player, press "G" to grab their weapon
+- Throw Explosive weapon
+    - Press "O" to throw your weapon as an explosive
 - Weapons Changes
     - Combined all world ammo models into one file
     - Vest death does not deduct frags